-At Jasper’s House the York Factory express men prepared their boats and canoes for the downriver journey to Fort Assiniboine, built at a place where the Athabasca River dipped southward to a point only 75 miles of Edmonton House, on the North Saskatchewan River.
-Fort Assiniboine is not shown on any modern maps as it was abandoned in the early 1850’s.
-In October 1823, fur trader John Work stumbled on the post just as it was being constructed:
+At Jasper’s House the York Factory Express men are on the Athabasca River, which will lead them to Fort Assiniboine, their next stop.
+Fort Assiniboine was built at a place where the Athabasca River dipped southward to a point only 75 miles north of Edmonton House, on the North Saskatchewan River.
+It was abandoned in the early 1850’s, but in October 1823, fur trader John Work stumbled on the post just as it was being constructed — he was not travelling in the incoming York Factory Express, but in the canoe brigades that came before its creation.

 “Embarked at day light and about noon arrived at a new House which Mr. McDonald the gentlemen who is superintending the building calls Fort Assiniboyne, it is situated on the north side of the river.
 This is the House which was to have been built at McLeod’s Branch, the distance of which is four days work up the River, so that we were surprised at understanding that the buildings were here.”
 [Source: John Work Journal… York Factory to Spokane House, Transcript, A/B/40/W89.1A, BCA]

-By the way, I find it interesting that these men traveled on so many river systems.
+By the way, I find it interesting that these York Factory Express men traveled on so many river systems.
 On the West side of the Rocky Mountains, they pushed their way up a river that flowed West, into the Pacific Ocean.
 Between Jasper’s House and Fort Assiniboine, they paddled down a river that curled north to eventually empty into the Arctic.
-At Fort Assiniboine, they left the Athabasca to make their way overland to the waters of the North Saskatchewan River.
+At Fort Assiniboine, the York Factory Express men left the Athabasca to make their way overland to the waters of the North Saskatchewan River.
 That river would take them into the Saskatchewan and down the Hayes, to Hudson Bay and the waters of the Atlantic Ocean.

-The men who continued south to the civilization of what was then Canada, would travel of the Winnipeg River, to rivers that flowed into the Great Lakes and the Atlantic Ocean.
-The only river system that was never touched by these travelers was that of the Missouri/Mississippi River.
+The York Factory Express men who continued south to the civilization of what was then Canada, would travel of the Winnipeg River, to rivers that flowed into the Great Lakes and the Atlantic Ocean.
+The only river system that was never touched by these travellers was that of the Missouri/Mississippi River.
 As you may or may not know, the Milk River, that flows through the southern prairies, is part of that massive river system.

-By 1849 the York Factory expressmen had abandoned the canoes they had used in earlier years, and were traveling the Athabasca River in boats that resembled those they had used on the Columbia River, west of the Rocky Mountains.
+By 1849 the York Factory Express men had abandoned the canoes they had used in earlier years, and were traveling the Athabasca River in boats that resembled those they had used on the Columbia River, west of the Rocky Mountains.
+This is John Charles’s 1849 York Factory Express journal:

 [May 1849] “Friday 11th.
 Left Jaspers House about 11 am the boat being laden with the returns of that place.
 The water is so low that the boat was constantly thumping on the stones.
 Camped at sunset.
 Fine weather.